Scalingo/documentation/_posts/app/2000-01-01-filesystem.md

 Two directories are writable by your application:

-* Its directory `/app` where it can read and write as wished (ie. Ruby on Rails storing upload in the `tmp` directory inside the project)
+* Its directory `/app` where it can read and write as wished (eg. Ruby on Rails storing upload in the `tmp` directory inside the project)

 * The global temporary directory `/tmp`.